hmmh/pebble-view-generator/README.md

 ````

-For a detailed documentation of the pview script syntax plase have a look at our [wiki](https://github.com/hmmh/pebble-view-generator/wiki/).
+For a detailed documentation of the pview script syntax please have a look at our [wiki](https://github.com/hmmh/pebble-view-generator/wiki/).

 ## Installation